The history of our charity

 Our Brilliant Team

-The Festival is greatly enriched by the generosity and brilliance of our talented and esteemed Honorary Patrons.
+The festival is greatly enriched by the generosity of our talented and esteemed Honorary Patrons.

 We are so very grateful for their investment, support and belief in us.